Mohamed-Abotalb/alx-low_level_programming/0x08-recursion/README.md

 - Fourth C file is 3-factorial.c, it returns the factorial of a given number.

 - Fifth C file is 4-pow_recursion.c, it returns the value of x raised to the power of y.

+- Sixth C file is 5-sqrt_recursion.c, it returns the natural square root of a number.